 If I see migrating newts on the trail, what should I do?

 - Do not remove newts.
 They do not make good pets and they secrete a powerful neurotoxin through their skin to repel predators.
 This poison can cause death in many animals, including humans, if ingested.

 - Do not handle local newts, instead pass slowly and alert other trail users.
 Although some newts are not able to successfully cross a road or trail, many do make it as evidenced by the ongoing migrations seen each year.

-- Report newt observations using citizen science.
-The District often “mines” information from iNaturalist and other sources to determine where migrations occur and to identify areas of conflict where dead newts are observed.
+- Report newt observations using community science, like iNaturalist, which Midpen uses along with other sources to determine where migrations occur and to identify areas of conflict where dead newts are observed.